Nektar Therapeutics (NKTR) Just Got Our Attention

 JP Morgan, on the other hand, stated in their research note that they expect to see NKTR reach a price target of $26.
 The rating they have provided for NKTR stocks is “Neutral” according to the report published on September 14th, 2020.

-During the last 5 trading sessions, NKTR fell by -4.30%, which changed the moving average for the period of 200-days by -0.28% in comparison to the 20-day moving average, which settled at $18.33.
-In addition, Nektar Therapeutics saw 4.71% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NKTR fell by -11.61%, which changed the moving average for the period of 200-days by -3.41% in comparison to the 20-day moving average, which settled at $18.29.
+In addition, Nektar Therapeutics saw -0.12% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading